-During grant preparation, the consortium will be asked to prepare the grant agreement, together with the EU project officer.
+During the grant preparation stage, the consortium will be asked to prepare the grant agreement, together with the EU project officer.

-This grant agreement will set out the framework for the grant and its terms and conditions, in particular concerning deliverables, reporting and payments.
-A model is available on the topic page, together with the other call documentation.
+This grant agreement will set out the framework for the grant and its terms and conditions, particularly concerning deliverables, reporting and payments.
+The applicable model with the complete text of the provisions is available on the topic page, together with the other call documentation.